SayakaMiura/TopHap/README.txt

 2. R (v3.5.3 and v4.0.3 were tested)
  R package:
     ape
- Please make sure “Rscript ” command is functional.
+ Please make sure “Rscript” command is functional.

 3. MEGA
  Please download the latest version from https://www.megasoftware.net/.

 How to use
 ==================
-1. Unzip Alignment.zip
- Make sure the main directory has the Alignment folder that contains many sequences files.

-2. Align your SARS-CoV-2 sequences with the NCBI reference sequence Place your alignment files in the directory of Alignment.

-3. Add the information of your alignment files, in AdditionalData.txt As an example, we added two additional alignments, named SA501.fasta and UK501.fasta.
-Your fasta file name should be listed in the first column and you can add a note in the second column.

-4. (optional) List genomic positions that you like to include to construct haplotypes, in MinorVariants.txt.
- As an example, we listed a few positions in Spike gene.

-5. (optional) List genomic positions that you like to exclude to construct haplotypes in Excluded.txt.
- We already listed genomic positions that are excluded in our database, i.e., non-coding regions and ORF7.
-You can list additional positions in the same file.
+1. Align all genomes with outgroup sequences.

+2. Convert the full alignment into an alignment of haplotypes.
+ When information on sampling location and time of haplotypes is available, please select common variants (positions with desired minor allele frequency threshold (e.g., > 5%) for each spatiotemporal slice of the dataset that is regionally (e.g., continent, country, or city) and/or temporally (e.g., monthly) partitioned.
+Then, pool all the variant positions and generate an alignment of haplotypes for each spatiotemporal slice.
+All alignments need to include the same genomic positions with the same order.
+For each alignment, please use the FASTA format and name it as “*_Hap.fasta,” e.g., slice1_Hap.fasta.
+Create a new directory and place all the files in that directory.
+Please do not place unnecessary other FASTA files in this directory.
+Example datasets can be found in Alignment.

+3. Prepare an alignment of haplotypes of outgroup sequences.
+ Please use the same genomic positions with the same order as the other haplotype alignments prepared above.
+Please name the file as “OutG.fasta” and place it in the same directory as the other alignments.
+Example OutG.fasta can be found in Alignment.

 6. (optional) Change parameter setting.
  The default setting is listed below.
-If you wish to use different setting, please edit lines 5-8 in TopHap.py, accordingly. vf (variant frequency cutoff): 0.05 (position with >5% frequencies are used) hf (haplotype frequency cutoff): 0.05 (haplotypes with >5% frequencies are selected)
+If you wish to use different setting, please edit lines 8-10 in TopHap.py, accordingly. hf (haplotype frequency cutoff): 0.05 (haplotypes with >5% frequencies are selected)
- bootstrap replicates: 100 (100 bootstrap samples are generated) hf for bootstrap replicates: 0.02 (for bootstrap sample, haplotypes with >2% frequencies are selected)
+ bootstrap replicates: 100 (100 bootstrap samples are generated) hf for bootstrap replicates: 0.05 (for bootstrap sample, haplotypes with >5% frequencies are selected)

 7. Run TopHap.py.
- Python3 TopHap.py
+ python3 TopHap.py –Hap [path to the directory of the haplotype alignments] Example datasets can be found in Alignment.
+To run, python3 TopHap.py -Hap Alignment

 Output file
 ==================